Virginia Tech vs. Ohio State Predictions & Picks - Women's NCAA Tournament Elite Eight

 Virginia Tech vs. Ohio State Women's Basketball Predictions & Picks - NCAA Tournament Elite Eight

-Monday's contest between the Virginia Tech Hokies (30-4) and the Ohio State Buckeyes (28-7) at Climate Pledge Arena has a projected final score of 71-68 based on our computer prediction, with Virginia Tech taking home the win.
-Tipoff is at 9:00 PM on March 27.
+Monday's game between the Virginia Tech Hokies (30-4) and the Ohio State Buckeyes (28-7) at Climate Pledge Arena has a projected final score of 71-68 based on our computer prediction, with Virginia Tech taking home the win.
+Game time is at 9:00 PM on March 27.

-The Hokies took care of business in their most recent outing 73-64 against Tennessee on Saturday.
+In their last game on Saturday, the Hokies secured a 73-64 victory against Tennessee.

 Virginia Tech vs. Ohio State Game Info